How to Get Rid of Purgeable Storage on Mac

 Q3: I’m running macOS X El Capitan.
 How do I get rid of purgeable space?

-If you are running macOS X El Capitan or earlier versions, you cannot see “purgeable space” on your storage because Apple introduces this concept after the launch of macOS Sierra.
+If you are running macOS X El Capitan or earlier versions, you cannot see “purgeable space” on your storage because Apple introduced this concept after the launch of macOS Sierra.
 So, in the first place, you can consider updating your macOS, and you will be able to check.
-Otherwise, you will need to locate the purgeable files and delete them manually, which is also available, but a bit time consuming.
+Otherwise, you will need to locate the purgeable files and delete them manually, which is also available, but a bit time-consuming.
 By the way, you can also use third-party Mac cleaners like Macube to shorten the time of deleting useless files.

 Free Download Free Download